 - An internationally coordinated effort should develop a clear, accessible, and broadly adopted framework to help organizations prepare for, and respond to, ransomware attacks.
 In some underresourced and more critical sectors, incentives (such as fine relief and funding) or regulation may be required to drive adoption.

 - The cryptocurrency sector that enables ransomware crime should be more closely regulated.
 Governments should require VASPs to comply with existing laws, including The know your customer or know your client (KYC) guidelines ...
-More, Anti-Money Laundering (AML), and Combatting Financing of Terrorism (CFT) laws.
+More, Anti-Money Laundering (AML) rules are in place to help prote...
+More, and Combatting Financing of Terrorism (CFT) laws.

 Now is the time for concerted, coordinated action.
 The Ransomware Task Force is a groundbreaking coalition; I am proud to have contributed and look forward to a future when ransomware attacks and the threat they pose to individuals, organizations, and nation states ceases to be operative.